FDA-AI/FDAi/docs/contributing/repo-structure.md

 stoplight-id: sz5hf6lkwwyg5
 ---

-# CureDAO Monorepo
+# Why a monorepo?

 The goal of this monorepo is to achieve maximum interoperability and minimum duplication of effort between the various projects in the digital health ecosystem.

-## Why a monorepo?

 **A monorepo is not a monolith**.